blutorange/primefaces-monaco/README.md

 installation of [node](https://nodejs.org) and [npm](http://npmjs.com/), generate some source files and finally build the `jar`.

-If you get an error with libssh2, try `apt-get install libssh2-dev`.
+If you get an error with libssh2, try `apt-get install libssh2-dev libssl-dev gcc`.
 See [nodegit/nodegit/issues/1134](https://github.com/nodegit/nodegit/issues/1134).